Sujan167/CQRS-Pattern/README.md

 - Write/read databases are separate for clarity; in production, these might be different clusters or replicas.
 - The read path is fully async to maximize throughput; Celery uses a sync engine to avoid async complexity in workers.
 - Connection pooling is enabled on all engines with health checks (`pool_pre_ping`).
+- The project structure has been simplified from a complex CQRS implementation to a clean, maintainable architecture while preserving all functionality.

 ## License